kailashnath1998/photo-gallery-app/README.md

 - `album/` - This folder contains Album Schema and CRUD for albums
 - `photo/` - This folder contains Photo Schema and CRUD for photos
 - `user_data/` - This folder contains avatars of users
-- `RouterConfig.js` - This folder contains the route definitions
+- `RouterConfig.js` - This file contains the route definitions

 ## Authentication